Lilias Fraser: 1990s and beyond

 Although Fraser’s sponsored film work was coming to a close, she now had the opportunity to produce and direct a documentary different in both content and form from those she had been making for most of her career.
 The result was Women of the Iron Ore Frontier, photographed by her daughter Jane Castle ACS.

 The film is the story of four women in the mining town of Newman located in the remote Pilbara region of Western Australia.
 Through the lives of these women, the documentary looks at the realities that Fraser had observed but was not able to include in her sponsored films: isolation, women’s unemployment, industrial disputes and racism.
 Women of the Iron Ore Frontier was selected for screening at the prestigious French Documentary Festival Cinema du Reel, which celebrates the presence of the filmmaker’s point of view.

 By the mid 1990s, Fraser’s film production work had come to an end.
 In her retirement, she helped her daughter Claudia with her grandchildren and between 1994 and 1996 co-produced the feminist documentary by Film Co-op associate Jeni Thornley, To the Other Shore.

 In 1999 Fraser was awarded the Cecil Holmes Award for Services to Directing by the Australian Screen Directors Association (later known as the Australian Directors Guild).

-Lilias Fraser died in 2004 in an accident resulting from the dementia which affected her final years.
-Her death was the trigger for daughter Jane Castle’s documentary When the Camera Stopped Rolling, produced by former Film Co-op colleague Pat Fiske, OAM.
-Nominated in four categories at the Australian Screen Industry’s AACTA awards, the film is a poignant and intimate mother-daughter story and a chronicle of women’s roles in the film industry.
-It is a tribute to Lilias Fraser which expresses the complexities of being a woman and a mother in a “man’s world”.
+The documentary When the Camera Stopped Rolling, produced by former Film Co-op colleague Pat Fiske (OAM), was nominated in four categories at the Australian Academy of Cinema and Television Arts AACTA awards.
+The film documents the relationship between Lilias Fraser and her daughter Jane Castle, while exploring women's roles in the Australian Film Industryy.